getsynth/model-repository/README.md

 # model-repository

-This (for now private) repository is here to collect synth data model definitions for various use cases
+This repository is a collection of [synth](https://github.com/getsynth/synth) models and mock apis.

+To contribute / request additional APIs or changes to existing ones, feel free to open an issue.